cocomice/EDSS_dep_framework/README.md

 2. Adapt the configuration file for ShinyProxy and, optionally, Nginx;
 3. Deploy containers using Docker Compose;

-## Build the Docker image for your Shiny app
+## 1. Build the Docker image for your Shiny app

-We suggest users to refer to `ShinyApp_Image` folder for examples.
+It is strongly suggested that users to refer to `ShinyApp_Image` folder for examples.

-1. prepare your Shiny app in `app` folder;
+1. Prepare your Shiny app in `app` folder;
-2. (optional) edit __Dockerfile__ if necessary;
-3. in your command line window, navigate to the folder where your __Dockerfile__ is located;
+3. In your command line window, navigate to the folder where your __Dockerfile__ is located;
-4. run the command `docker build -t image_name .` to build the image, where the `image_name` is an arbitrary name for the image in lower case letters without space.
+4. Run the command `docker build -t image_name .` to build the image, where the `image_name` is an arbitrary name for the image in lower case letters without space.
 The __same__ `image_name` must be used in ShinyProxy configuration file (i.e., `application.yml`);
-5. test the image by running `docker run -p 3838:3838 -d image_name`.
-Afterwards, open the browser and visit page `localhost:3838`.
+5. Test the image by running `docker run -p 3838:3838 -d image_name`.
+Then open the browser and visit page `localhost:3838`.
 If the image is successful, you should see your Shiny application's UI just as if it is run in R;

-## Adapt configuration files
+## 2. Adapt configuration files

 All configuration files are stored under folder of `config`, where